Zigs-Pavlov/Math_API/README.md

-# Math Evaluation API Documentation
+# Math API Documentation

 ## Overview

-The **Math Evaluation API** is a RESTful web service designed to evaluate simple mathematical expressions provided as GET parameters.
+The **Math API** is a RESTful web service designed to evaluate simple mathematical expressions provided as GET parameters.
 This API accepts only `GET` requests, performs basic validation on input expressions, and returns the evaluated result in JSON format.

 ## API Endpoint